J'maine Hopgood: 2022

 On 1 June, Hopgood signed a two-year deal to join Parramatta.
 It was reported that Hopgood had a verbal agreement to join North Queensland for the 2023 NRL season but decided to join the Parramatta club instead.

 Hopgood captained Penrith's NSW Cup team to the 2022 premiership defeating Canterbury in the grand final.
 Hopgood was also named the 2022 NSW Cup player of the year.

-On 2 October, Hopgood scored two tries and was named man of the match in Penrith's 44-10 victory over Norths Devils in the 2022 NRL State Championship final.
+On 2 October, Hopgood scored two tries and was named man of the match in Penrith's 44–10 victory over Norths Devils in the 2022 NRL State Championship final.

 2023

+Hopgood represented the Indigenous All Stars in the 2023 All Stars match.

-Hopgood made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne which saw the club lose 16-12 in golden point extra-time.
+Hopgood made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne which saw the club lose 16–12 in golden point extra-time.

 In round 3 against Manly, Hopgood threw a wild offload in the final five minutes of the match as Parramatta were narrowly behind the scoreboard.
 The pass was taken by Manly player Haumole Olakau'atu who raced away to score the match winning try.
-Parramatta would lose the game 34-30.
+Parramatta would lose the game 34–30.

+In May, Hopgood re-signed with Parramatta until the end of 2025.
+In round 11, Hopgood scored his first try for Parramatta in their 26–18 loss against Canberra.

+Hopgood played a total of 24 matches for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.

+2024

+On 27 May, Hopgood was selected by Queensland ahead of the 2024 State of Origin series.

+On 16 June, Hopgood was not selected by Queensland for game two after failing to recover from a back injury.

+On 27 June, it was announced that Hopgood would miss the remainder of the 2024 NRL season after requiring back surgery.
+On 28 August 2024, it was announced that Hopgood had extended his contract with Parramatta until the end of the 2027 season.

+2025

+On 30 January, Hopgood was named in the Parramatta leadership group after the club announced Mitchell Moses as team captain.

+Hopgood played every game for Parramatta in the 2025 NRL season as the club finished 11th on the table.